 Trey McCall – Assistant Coach

-A legendary high school baseball catcher and power hitter who was selected 16th in the First Round in the 1985 Major League baseball draft, McCall spent four and a half seasons in the Philadelphia Phillies organization and progressed to the major league spring training camp for the 1988 season.
+A legendary high school baseball star at Abingdon High School, McCall caught for the Falcons and had ferocious power as a hitter.
+After his high school graduation, he was selected as the 16th pick of the First Round in the 1985 Major League baseball draft.
+McCall spent four and a half seasons in the Philadelphia Phillies organization and progressed to the major league spring training camp for the 1988 season.